 - Check that your Personal Flotation Device (PFD) is in good condition and ensure size is suitable for your weight

-	- Wear PFD correctly or - if race officals allow it - stow it in your boat.
+- Wear PFD correctly or - if it's a designated "no PFD race" eg national championships - stow it in your boat.

 - Check boat has positive and fixed buoyancy (flotation) at both ends.
 If in doubt fill boat with water to ensure boat deck remains above the water.

 - Check boat has no holes or cracks and is not relying on duct tape to stay afloat!

 - Check the current before entering the water, throw in a twig or leaf to assess speed.

 - Observe the surface of the water, swirling and rough water indicate submerged objects or shallow water